Introduction

 Nature relationships and work collaboratively: Advocacy is a joint venture find your allies and work with them.
 Success is greater when there are a large number of organizations and people on your side.
 Be sure you and your allies have consistent data and the same messages.

-Engage the public: Use all forms of media, petitions, letters, e-mails and other grassroots strategies to engage as many seniors as possible.
+Engage the public: Use all forms of media, petitions, letters, e-mails, and other grassroots strategies to engage as many seniors as possible.
 Remember numbers speak loudly to public officials.

-Make your voice is heard!
+Make your voice heard!
 Advocacy is not for the shy.
 Spread the word through meetings with government officials, press conferences, letters, petitions, rallies, and phone calls.
 Talk about what you are advocating wherever you go, you never know who can become a useful ally.

 Say thank you: Remember everyone is busy and their time is valuable.
 Keep your meetings short and always say thank you.
 When your advocacy is a success, always thank everyone who helped you achieve your victory!